RituAgrawal1384/Canvas/README.md

  # Upcoming features
   1. Web service Automation support
-  2. Docker setup and run scripts using Web Driver in docker container
+  2. Docker setup and run scripts using Web Driver in docker container with examples